Closed-Loop Nash Competition for Liquidity: Proofs

 We now show that $\Phi_N(\lambda,\cdot)$ has a root $\delta(\lambda)$ for sufficiently small $\lambda$.
 Here, the limiting function $\Phi_N(0,\cdot)$ only depends on the number $N$ of agents, but not the model parameters.
 Its roots are also roots of a polynomial of order three, which leads to three candidates for the roots of $\Phi_N(0,\cdot)$.
 However, using symbolic calculations, we can show that only one of these is a root of $\Phi_N(0,\cdot)$.
-By verifying that the relevant derivative in this limiting point does not vanish, we can then extend the existence result to sufficiently small $\lambda$ by means of the implicit function theorem.
+By verifying that the relevant derivative in this limiting point does not vanish, we can then extend existence (and, essentially also uniqueness) to sufficiently small $\lambda$ by means of the implicit function theorem.

 \begin{lemma} Define $\Phi_{N}(\lambda,y)$ as in \eqref{eq-ift-phi}.
 Then, there exists an open set $\Lambda_{N} \subset \mathbb{R}$ containing $\lambda =0$ such that: \begin{itemize} \item[\textbf{(i)}] there exists a unique point $\delta^{*}_{N}$ such that $\Phi_{N}(0, \delta^{*}_{N})=0$; it satisfies